-DEADLINE: Friday, February 1, 2019 - 5:00pm
+DEADLINE: Tuesday, February 1, 2022 - 11:59 PM PST

-We expect applicants to pursue MS in health research policy, clinical research, epidemiology, or similar in support of the intent of the funding mechanism.
+We expect applicants to pursue a MS degree in health research policy, clinical research, epidemiology, or similar areas in support of the intent of the funding mechanism.
 Approved MS programs include:

 All projects must be significantly related to the health of expectant mothers and children.

-Total award is up to $60,000 for two years ($30,000 per year).
+Total award is up to $65,000 for two years ($32,500 per year).
 One proposal per applicant is accepted each cycle.

-- Applicant must be a Physician Fellow, Instructor or Assistant Professor in Pediatrics or a subspecialty primarily focused on maternal and child health (e.g. maternal fetal medicine, or pediatric neurology, surgery, radiology, or other disciplines).
+- Applicant must be a Physician Fellow, Instructor, or Assistant Professor in Pediatrics or a subspecialty primarily focused on maternal and child health (e.g. maternal fetal medicine, or pediatric neurology, surgery, radiology, or other disciplines).